 The Teasley Middle School Choir, coducted by Fred Forsh

 The Greater Atlanta Girls Choir, directed by Jenny Piancente

 Woodstock Middle School Choir, conducted by Justin Norton

-The Chorale is please to be Partners in Education with the Cherokee County Board of Education.
+The Chorale is pleased to be Partners in Education with the Cherokee County Board of Education.
 By partnering with the local Board of Education, the Chorale is able to assist and strengthen middle and high school choirs, often by offering opportunities to perform with the Chorale.
 The group has provided funding to middle and high schools to assist with attendance at District and State Choral Clinics.
-Currently the Chorale offers stipends to all the county's six high schools and seven middle school choral programs (alternating years), the funds being made available to promote excellence in those programs.
+Currently, the Chorale offers stipends to all the county's six high schools and seven middle school choral programs (alternating years), in an effort to promote excellence in those programs.

-Each year, the Chorale offers a scholarship to selected Cherokee County School District students who seek to further their education in Vocal Performance or Vocal Education.
-The scholarship, offered in the memory of Judye MacMillan, one of the Cherokee Chorale Founders and long-time conductors, is offered to a newly-matriculating first-year student to Reinhardt College that has indicated an intention to pursue their continued education in vocal performance or related field.
+Each year, the Chorale awards a $1,000 scholarship to a selected Cherokee County School District student who seeks to further his/her education in Vocal Performance or Choral Music Education.
+The scholarship, offered in the memory of Judye MacMillan, one of the Cherokee Chorale Founders and long-time conductors, is offered to a newly-matriculating first-year student to Reinhardt College who has indicated an intention to pursue his/her continued education in vocal performance or a related field.